GoogleChrome/web.dev/src/site/content/en/learn/css/layout/index.md

 Modern CSS has exceptionally powerful layout tooling.
-We have dedicated systems for layout and we're going to have a high-level look at what we have at our disposal, before digging into more detail of Flexbox and Grid in the next lessons.
+We have dedicated systems for layout and we're going to have a high-level look at what we have at our disposal, before digging into more detail of Flexbox and Grid in the next modules.

 ## Understanding the `display` property